 Swedish universities don't offer taught PhD courses.
 They're largely research-based, although you'll also need to attend seminars or short courses, and they require a minimum of four years' full-time study.

 In this time, you'll produce a dissertation, composed of either an extended essay or a collection of smaller pieces of scholarly work, and will be assigned an individual tutor to oversee your studies.
-Assessment takes places as a public defence of your dissertation.
+Assessment takes place as a public defense of your dissertation.

-Although the majority of PhDs are completed independently, it's likely you'll partake in group work in the technology, natural sciences and medical fields.
+Although most PhDs are completed independently, it's likely you'll participate in group work in the technology, natural sciences and medical fields.

 PhDs are typically offered as paid positions - you'll be employed by the university as a researcher.
-You won't be subject to tuition fees and will instead receive a monthly salary to support your studies.
+You won't be subject to tuition fees but will receive a monthly salary to support your studies.

 PhD positions are usually advertised by Swedish universities and you'll apply directly to the institution.
 Some universities have fixed application dates, while others admit students on an ongoing basis.